 The AutoPi is shipped with a unique default password from the factory, to allow users to gain access to their device as part of our openness/ease-of-use approach.

 This is also why we always recommend that you change your default WiFi hotspot password and why you are presented with a reminder every time you log into the AutoPi Cloud.

 Always keep your AutoPi Cloud password secret.

 Change the default WiFi password.

 Make sure all passwords are strong.

 Change the passwords regularly.

-If you have specific questions about AutoPi security, make sure to reach out to us on firstname.lastname@example.org.
+If you have specific questions about AutoPi security, make sure to get in touch.